chtheodoro/habfuzz/README.md

 ### 2. Dependencies

 All the necessary files to run Habfuzz are included in the program’s folder.
-However, to modify the code, users will need to have a FORTRAN text editor and a FORTRAN compiler installed.
+However, to modify the code, users will need to have a Fortran text editor and a Fortran compiler installed.
 Habfuzz was developed using:
 •	the Geany text editor (download at www.geany.org)
 •	the GFortran compiler (download at https://gcc.gnu.org/wiki/GFortranBinaries)